-The first priority for many leading construction companies is to maximise the margins and returns on expensive apartments and homes for an urban elite in expensive locations.
+Corporate and Government objectives can differ.
+While Governments might champion more affordable housing for the poor, the first priority for many leading construction companies is to maximise the margins and returns on expensive apartments and homes for an urban elite in expensive locations.
 The provision of cheap, basic and mass produced pre-fabricated and modular homes for the rural poor, or those on the fringes of urban areas, may feature in the speeches of some politicians.
 However, it is less likely to appear in the plans of boards looking for high profits from exclusive and prestige developments.
 Where is fresh thinking to come from in sectors like construction?
 Is new blood required?
+Should there be an obligation upon companies to act for the public good (Moxey, 2017)?
+If so how might this be enforced?